plone/guillotina/docs/source/quick-tour.md

 ### Playing with those examples

-In order to play with those examples you should install guillotina and cookiecutter, let's do that in a python virtualenv:
+In order to play with those examples you should install guillotina and cookiecutter, let's do that in a python venv:

 ```
-$ virtualenv .
+$ python -m venv .
 $ source ./bin/activate
 $ pip install guillotina cookiecutter
 ```